cvonk/FPGAmath/README.md

 But what good are fast math circuits, if you can’t show them off?
 We decided to make a test setup to both demonstrate and verify the implementation of the circuits.

 In the demo, an Arduino reads the operands from rotary encoders and shows them on 7-segment displays.
 It sends the operands along with the desired operation to the FPGA.
-That then returns the result to the Arduino, that shows it on the OLED screen.
+That then returns the result to the Arduino, that shows it on the display.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/txJgpMz7c0E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>